Confetti, Dragon's Eye, Fiji, Krakatoa, Marina, Marianas, Moonbeam, Sahara, Shadow, Viper

 Colors: Marina, Viper, Krakatoa, Confetti, Fiji, Dragon's Eye, Marianas, Moonbeam, Sahara, Shadow

 Easy Inlay’s jewelry-grade cultured opals contain the fire typically seen in rare opals and are optically, physically, and chemically identical to those found in nature.
 Brilliant facets of 2-3 mm grains fill larger voids, but it’s easy to crush to fill smaller voids, too.
 Also, unlike natural stones, the color, luminosity, and brightness of these opals will not fade over time.
 Our opals add a pop of color that catches the light and the eye; professionals and crafters alike simply insert the grains into any void, small crack or knot; or blend with Easy Inlay’s mother of pearl to add visual depth and dimension.
-They're contained in easy-to-store jars in 2-gram and 5-gram sizes.
+They're contained in easy-to-store jars in 2-grams ($31.95) and 5-grams (59.95.)

 On the Mohs Hardness Scale, our opals have a hardness of 4 and are easily sanded using silicon carbine (carborundum) or aluminum oxide (corundum) sand paper, which has a hardness of 9.0.
 They are durable and provide an excellent surface to polish and/or finish.
 Available in nine colors: Marina (blue); Viper (green); Krakatoa (light gray), Confetti (purple), Dragon's Eye (red), Marianas (dark blue), Moonbeam (white), Sahara (yellow), and Shadow (dark gray).

 2g $31.95 / 5g $59.95

 Mohs scale of mineral hardness is named after the scientist, Friedrich Mohs, who invented a scale of hardness based on the ability of one mineral to scratch another.
 Rocks are made up of one or more minerals.